 And remember, freshly pumped milk that has been left unrefrigerated for longer than four hours should be thrown away, regardless of whether it’s been used in a feeding or not.
 Previously frozen milk should be used within 24 hours once thawed and refrigerated.
 If left on the counter, throw out after 2 hours.

 Follow these best practices for storing expressed milk:

 - Keep track of stored breast milk with clear labels showing the date that the milk was collected.
 Use labels and ink that are both waterproof and include your baby’s full name if you’ll be storing expressed milk at your baby’s day care.

 - Store expressed milk at the back of the refrigerator or freezer.
 That’s where the temperature is most consistently at its coldest.
 An insulated cooler can be used temporarily if you can’t get expressed milk into the fridge or freezer right away.

 - While you can add freshly expressed milk to breast milk that’s been refrigerated or frozen, make sure it’s from the same day.
-Make sure to cool the fresh milk completely (you can put in the fridge or in a cooler with ice packs) before you combine it with the milk that’s already chilled or frozen.
+Cool the fresh milk completely (you can put it in the fridge or in a cooler with ice packs) before you combine it with the milk that’s already chilled or frozen.

-Adding warm breast milk can cause frozen milk to thaw, and most experts don’t recommend re-freezing thawed milk.
+Adding warm breast milk can cause frozen milk to thaw.
+Most experts don’t recommend re-freezing thawed milk.
 This can further break down milk components and lead to an increased loss of antimicrobial properties.